ministryofjustice/itpolicycontent/content/using-your-own-smartphone-laptop-tablet-or-pc-for-work.md

 ## Services you can use on your own devices

+In general, subject to the security classification of the work material, you can use any work related service on your device if you can access it over the internet or via the work network.

+### Sensitive information

-In general, sensitive information can only be accessed, used or shared on approved services.
+Sensitive information can only be accessed, used or shared on approved services.
 Remember that the sensitive information might include personal data.

 Guidance on classifying information is available [here](https://intranet.justice.gov.uk/guidance/knowledge-information/protecting-information/classifying-information/).